Martin Daly (politician)

 Martin Daly (born 1962/1963) is an Irish Fianna Fáil politician who has been a Teachta Dála (TD) for the Roscommon–Galway constituency since the 2024 general election.

 Personal life

 Daly is a general practitioner (GP) based in Ballygar, County Galway.
 He is a former president of the Irish Medical Organisation and is a team doctor with Roscommon GAA.

 Daly is married, and has four children.

 Political career

 At the 2024 general election, Daly was elected to the Dáil.
+He was made Fianna Fáil's spokesperson for health.